Businesses bloom in Sudan

 To help improve the local economy, a UNDP scheme is also training local blacksmiths to make a range of tools, including the gargara -- a metal pipe that helps farmers pick the hibiscus flowers, spares the bloom from damage and prevents allergic skin reactions.
 With the new tool, farmers may now increase production along with the market value of their final product.

 And the help is starting to pay off.
 Today, in northern Darfur, close to 1,500 farmers, many of whom had given up producing hibiscus, have returned to tending their fields.
-The hibiscus yield in 2013 is expected to be double what it was in 2012 and 12,000 individuals affected by local hibiscus production are once again able to make a living from this traditional industry.
+The hibiscus yield is expected to be double and 12,000 individuals, including conflict affected men and women, are once again able to make a living from this traditional industry.

 "Since we have provided farmers with the tools to start producing hibiscus again, we have seen many changes in the region," says Narve Rotwitt from UNDP.
 "Farmers now have horses to transport the final product to the market and have tools to make harvesting more effective.
 We also expect to see a decrease in painful allergies tied to cultivating hibiscus with bare hands.
 Even in the most remote rural areas, farmers can now transport their crops to the market."

 It is a view shared by Muhammed, who like the other farmers, received seeds, insecticides, fungicides, a gargara and an animal plough, which he shares with his neighbours.
 His village also received a horse and cart to transport the crops to the market.

 "Thanks to these new tools, I have sown twice as much hibiscus as last year," he says.
 "The plough has allowed me to expand production of my other crops and I have high hopes for the future.
 With the extra money I will earn from the crops I will be able to keep my three youngest children in school."